Ayurvedic Kansa Vatki (KV) Foot Massage™

 Ayurvedic Kansa Vatki (KV) Foot Massage is a wonderfully relaxing treatment which helps to balance body, mind and spirit.
 Just under an hour in duration, the treatment begins by cleansing the feet and legs, followed by some relaxing foot and leg moves.
 Then, slowly and methodically the entire feet and lower legs (toes, feet, ankles, calves) are encouraged to relax through the application of massage techniques carried out with the aid of coconut oil, ghee (clarified butter) or other oils.

 The treatment continues with special moves performed with a small 3-metal Kansa Vatki bowl.
-The 3 metals used are copper, zinc and tin.
-Copper is thought to help in reducing pain and inflammation, zinc is thought to help in proper functioning of the digestive and immune systems while tin is believed to be helpful in digestion, relieving headaches and insomnia.
+The 3 metals used are copper, tin and trace elements such as zinc.
+Copper is thought to help in reducing pain and inflammation, tin is believed to be helpful in aiding digestion, relieving headaches and insomnia, while zinc is thought to help in the proper functioning of the digestive and immune systems.

 Marma massage is then applied to specific acupressure points – this is a traditional Indian therapy, and is derived from a branch of the martial arts.
 There are 107 main Marma points around the body, 14 of which can be found on the lower legs and feet.
 Working these points may help to relieve certain conditions around the body and free the energy flow.

 This treatment can be taken alone, or is ideal if combined with another treatment such as reflexology, facial rejuvenation or massage.

 You will be asked to remove your shoes and socks, roll up your trousers to above the knees and lie flat on your back, or slightly reclined.
 Both your head and knees will be supported and you will be covered with a blanket.